Next: Defining text aliases, Previous: Defining new search patterns, Up: Customizing through XML and Python files

 nodes:

-node, multiple Pattern
+NamePatternKeywords node, multiple Pattern tags can be

 specified and will be concatenated into a single regular expression.